luxonis/depthai-python/docs/source/components/device.rst

 A graph representing the accuracy of the device clock with respect to the host clock.
 We had 3 devices connected (OAK PoE cameras), all were hardware synchronized using `FSYNC Y-adapter <https://docs.luxonis.com/projects/hardware/en/latest/pages/FSYNC_Yadapter/>`__.
 Raspberry Pi (the host) had an interrupt pin connected to the FSYNC line, so at the start of each frame the interrupt happened and the host clock was recorded.
 Then we compared frame (synced) timestamps with host timestamps and computed the standard deviation.
-For the histogram above we ran this test for about 3 hours.
+For the histogram above we ran this test for approximately 3 hours.

 .. code-block:: python